hharte/mm_manager/README.md

 Separate sequence numbers are counted for each of tx_seq and rx_seq.
 ACKs should always be sent with the same sequence as the last received Rx packet.
 Tx seq is incremented after every successful packet transmission, and reset when the terminal disconnects.

-# Debugging
+## Debugging

 `mm_manager` can log all bytes sent to or received from a Millennium terminal.
 This can be used to record a transcript of the session, that can be “played back” to `mm_manager` by specifying this file to the -f option, without supplying -m (modem.)
 This allows quick iteration when debugging and testing `mm_manager`, as a real Millennium terminal is not needed.

 One useful trick is to parse the transcript with `mm_manager`, and save it to a file.
 Then the code can be modified and improved and tested by re-running the transcript through `mm_manager` and comparing it with the previous run using a tool such as `tkdiff`.

-# Filing Bug Reports
+## Filing Bug Reports

 If you find a bug, please provide the following information when you report the bug on GitHub:

-1. Please make sure you run `mm_manager` with the `-l <filename>` option to generate the session transcript of all the data sent to and from the manager.
+1. Please make sure you run `mm_manager` with the `-l &lt;filename>` option to generate the session transcript of all the data sent to and from the manager.
 Please attach this file to your bug report.
 2. Please provide information about the type of Millennium phone you have and what ROM version it’s running.
 Some of this information is displayed by `mm_manager` after it connects to the phone.
 3. Please provide details about the operating system you are using, what kind of modem you are using, and if you are using a serial modem, what type of serial port you are using (built-in PC serial port, USB serial port, etc.)
 4. Please provide details about the phone lines you are using: Are they VoIP, POTS, going through your own PBX, or going over the PSTN?
 Analog and TDM switches are preferable to VoIP, if at all possible.
 5. Steps to reproduce the issue.

-# Known Issues
+## Known Issues